mwinokan/HIPPO/docs/source/add_data.rst

 In theory the :class:`.HIPPO` class makes it simple to insert new material into the database, but there are nuances, especially to improve performance.

+In :doc:`getting_started` we saw the :meth:`.HIPPO.add_hits` method which loads all the data from a Fragalysis download or XChemAlign alignment.
+In this documentation page we'll show how to insert data using other means.

 Registering compounds
 =====================